 This history of turmoil and struggle contributes to the poor condition of the site today.
 Despite this, it is still a fascinating place to visit and we found the best place to interact with local people.

-On a number of occasions during our visit we were stopped by groups of women, dressed in beautiful traditional clothing, to pose for photos with them.
+On several occasions during our visit, we were stopped by groups of women, dressed in beautiful traditional clothing, to pose for photos with them.

 The Kunya-Urgench site is one of three UNESCO World Heritage Sites located within the borders of Turkmenistan.

 The Darvaza Gas Crater, affectionately known by the locals as the door to hell, is the number one tourist attraction in Turkmenistan.
 It is a sight to behold and one of the coolest things we’ve ever laid our eyes on.

 In 1971, a group of Soviet geologists came to the Karakum Desert, not far from the village of Darvaza.
 They were intent on tapping into a cavern that was rumored to contain natural gas.